-You’ll notice that, in our two-sensor 360 and three-sensor experimental roomscale setup guides, we only recommend a maximum playable area of five feet wide by five feet deep and eight feet wide by eight feet deep, respectively.
+For two-sensor 360 and three-sensor roomscale setups, we only recommend a maximum playable area of five feet wide by five feet deep and eight feet wide by eight feet deep, respectively.
 That’s because of the risk of occlusion.
 If more than one sensor sees your Touch controller at a given time, you’re more likely to get good results at even greater distances—so you get a larger play area with three sensors compared to just two.
 We recommend experimenting with your available space and sensor positions to find the best results.

 While your results may vary, using more than three sensors can create more technical and performance issues than it’s worth.
 We recommend sticking with three.

 One great way to improve your sensor coverage and reduce occlusion is to place or mount your sensors higher up on your walls, facing down towards the middle of your play area.
 You can do this by mounting them on your front wall, or by mounting them in the corners of your room (which we recommend).

 You can use a 3D-printed corner mount that fits a standard tripod connector as found on the Oculus sensor, similar to this:

 One of our favorite setups mounts three sensors directly in the corners of your room, about eight feet high, facing downward at a 45-degree angle toward the center of your play area, as shown in the following diagrams: